Arcadia, CA 91007

 Contributor – A Contributor means any building, structure, object, site, sign, or planning features within a historic district that contributes to the district’s historic, cultural, or architectural significance.

 Non-Contributor – A Non-Contributor means any building, structure, object, site, sign, or planning features within a historic district that does not meet the criteria for eligibility, does not contribute to the district’s historic, cultural, or architectural significance, and is therefore not a historic resource.
 If a property is a “non-contributor” then it is not subject to the regulations or processes under the new Historic Preservation Ordinance, but may be subject to design review.

 5. If my property is located in a designated Home Owners Association, what is the process for altering my house?

 The Draft Historic Preservation Ordinance proposes a process for properties that are either located within a designated historic district, or within a potential historic district that has not yet been designated, or is a designated historic resource.
-Certain alterations will require a Certificate of Appropriateness and in those cases, the designated Home Owners Association will forward a recommendation to the design either to the Commission or City Staff before an action is taken on the project.
+Certain alterations will require a Certificate of Appropriateness and in those cases, the designated Home Owners Association will forward a recommendation on the design either to the Planning Commission or City Staff before an action is taken on the project.

 6. What is the Mills Act Property Tax Abatement Program?

 The Mills Act Property Tax Abatement Program allows qualifying property owners to receive a potential property tax reduction and use the savings to help rehabilitate, restore, and maintain their buildings.
 Although it is a statewide program, the Mills Act is administered and implemented by local governments.
 The City of Arcadia is considering implementing a Mills Act program, in which owners of designated historic properties (individually designated and contributors to designated historic districts) will be eligible to participate.
 The City shall determine on an annual basis how many contracts it will accept and may set a financial cap on the program.